Nicolai L. Volodos: Professional achievements

-Volodos was a strong advocate for developing medicine through specialization.
-In particular, he actively promoted the concept that vascular and endovascular surgery should be developed as an independent specialty in its own right.
-In accordance with that principle, Volodos founded the Kharkiv Center for Cardiovascular Surgery (KhCCVS) in 1992, which then evolved into an independent organization with its own clinical and scientific divisions.
+Volodos promoted the concept that vascular and endovascular surgery should be developed as an independent specialty in its own right.
+He founded the Kharkiv Center for Cardiovascular Surgery (KhCCVS) in 1992, which then evolved into an independent organization with its own clinical and scientific divisions.
 He remained head of the KhCCVS until his retirement in 2013.

-Volodos was also a strong advocate of adopting a multidisciplinary approach to the treatment of patients with cardiovascular diseases.
-He and his colleagues frequently collaborated with cardiologists, neurologists, endocrinologists, and others to ensure that his patients received the best possible advice regarding their care.
-At the same time, Volodos actively promoted more extensive use of surgical methods in the treatment of these patients.

-Before being given the opportunity to join any Western professional societies, Volodos for many years was an active member of such professional organizations as the Association of Cardiovascular Surgeons of Ukraine and the Russian Society of Angiologists and Vascular Surgeons.
-He used his membership for extensive exchange of practical information with his colleagues.
+Before joining any Western professional societies, Volodos was a member of the Association of Cardiovascular Surgeons of Ukraine and the Russian Society of Angiologists and Vascular Surgeons.

-Throughout his career, Volodos considered himself primarily a surgeon.
-All results of his scientific and practical research necessarily assumed their further application in the clinic.